 Aerodynamic Testing: support both low and high subsonic aerodynamic aircraft/rotorcraft research by increasing Reynold’s number with use of cooling (up to −40 °C) and the variation of static pressure (up to 1.45 bar).

 The IWT is a closed loop wind tunnel, with the capability to cooling down and pressurize/de-pressurize the airflow.
 For either icing or aerodynamic test campaign, three interchangeable test sections and an open jet configuration are available.
 A dedicated cooling plant regulates the air flow temperature by refrigerating the air via a twin row Heat Exchanger, which is located in the back leg, upstream the third corner, and downstream the fan.
 The facility is also equipped with an Engine Flow Simulator (EFS) system that can reproduce the air intake flow inside an engine nacelle.
 Two high pressure fans are used to extract the flow through an engine nacelle installed in the test section; the sucked airflow is re-injected back into the wind tunnel circuit, in the first cross leg.
 Both fans can operate within the full wind tunnel temperature and pressure ranges.
 Nominal mass flow ranges up to 40 kg/s at sea level altitude are achievable.

 - Maximum Mach number: 0.25 – 0.70

-– FAR Part 25 and Part 29 Appendix C + SLD Conditions (Appendix O) compliant
+- FAR Part 25 and Part 29 Appendix C + SLD Conditions (Appendix O) compliance

 - Instrumentation: Droplet sizing techniques (PDPA, FSSP, OAP, HSI), LWC measurements (icing blade, hot-wire, robust probe), Cloud Uniformity measurements (icing grid, cylinders)